Back in the 1920's, J. Gresham Machen diagnosed not only the intellectual and theological drift of his day but of the ensuing 90 years. He wrote,

 But if theology be thus abandoned, or if rather (to ease the transition) it be made merely the symbolic expression of religious experience, what is to be put into its place?...
 Mysticism unquestionably is the natural result of the anti-intellectual tendency which now prevails; for mysticism is the consistent exaltation of experience at the expense of thought. (p.35)

-A mark of today's evangelical church is the subjective, which has indeed become both the route to God and that which is deemed spiritually authentic.
-Speak of doctrine or objective biblical truth and eyes begin roll in boredom and pity.
+The identifying mark of much of today's evangelical church is the subjective/experiential elevated above the objective/declarative of the Word.
+And it is this modern means of grace which is deemed spiritually authentic.
+Speak of doctrine or objective biblical truth and eyes begin roll in boredom.
 Share your experience of a God-moment and heaven has come to earth.

 2 comments: